Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The 4-step belief bust

-He argues most of us inherit limiting beliefs without ever questioning them.
+His take: most of us inherit limiting beliefs without ever questioning them.

-Run it through four questions.
+Run it through four honest questions.

 The belief almost never survives the audit.

-Abdaal once believed he wasn't a creative person.
+He once believed he wasn't a creative person.

-He tested that belief instead of obeying it.
+So he tested that belief instead of obeying it.

 Hers is: "Real food writers have culinary degrees.
 I'm just a home cook."